How To Manage SPF Settings Using Adobe Business Catalyst Login

 Email authentication is a cornerstone of modern email security and deliverability.

-"Email deliverability starts with authentication," says Brad Slavin, CEO of DuoCircle.
+"Email deliverability starts with authentication," says Brad Slavin, General Manager of DuoCircle.

 The most common SPF syntax errors that cause emails to be marked as spam include a missing or malformed “v=spf1” prefix; using commas or other separators.